perpdgo/lme4GS/README.md

 Figure 2.
 Install packages dialog in Windows.

-NOTE: We tested the commands and installation process using the last stable version of R (4.0.5).
+NOTE: We tested the commands and installation process using the last stable version of R (4.0.5) in macOS and Windows.

 #### 2. Fitting several models